 The NWDAF services to retrieve "UE Communication" analytics are described in clause 6.7.3 of TS 23.288 [24].

-- The PCF may subscribe to notifications of network analytics related to "User Data Congestion" using NWDAF_AnalyticsSubscription_Subscribe service operation including the Analytics ID "User Data Congestion", the Target of Analytics Reporting containing a SUPI and the Analytics Filter may include Area of Interest and reporting threshold.
+- The PCF may subscribe to notifications of network analytics related to "User Data Congestion" using NWDAF_AnalyticsSubscription_Subscribe service operation including the Analytics ID "User Data Congestion", the Target of Analytics Reporting containing a SUPI, indication requesting the identifiers of the applications that contribute the most to the traffic and the Analytics Filter may include Area of Interest, reporting threshold and maximum number of applications to be reported.
 The PCF is notified when the congestion level reaches the threshold.
+The notification can include the identifiers of the applications that contribute the most to the traffic.

 The NWDAF services to retrieve "User Data Congestion" analytics are described in clause 6.8 of TS 23.288 [24].